ebadr761/Portfolio-Site/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
-This single-page application showcases projects, skills, experience, and contact information with a focus on clean design, smooth animations, and an excellent user experience.
+This portfolio website was built with React, TypeScript, and Tailwind CSS.
+The goal was to showcase my projects, skills, experience, and contact information.

 ## Overview

-This portfolio website serves as a digital resume and project showcase, featuring a custom design system based on the Ayu Mirage color theme.
-The site emphasizes readability, visual appeal, and smooth interactions through carefully crafted animations and transitions.
+This portfolio website serves as a digital resume and project showcase, featuring a custom design system based on the Ayu Mirage color theme!

 **Live Site:** [View Portfolio](https://ebad.tech)